Danielwoodh/Imitation-Learning/README.md

 Real-world
 ----------
+**Note**: This repository does not contain the data necessary to replicate the steps in the Jupyter Notebook.
+The data used was proprietary and cannot be uploaded.
+Examples of the data and processing are shown within the notebooks.

 1. Navigate to the “notebooks” folder in the command prompt.
 2. Run the command `jupyter-notebook`.
 If this fails, attempt the following commands: `jupyter notebook`, `jupyter lab`